-Quad-buffered (aka CrystalEyes) stereo is the name used within VMD for the quad-buffered frame-sequential stereo display mode found on professional graphics workstations.
+Quad-buffered (aka CrystalEyes) stereo is the name used within VMD for the quad-buffered framesequential stereo display mode found on professional graphics workstations.
 Quad-buffered stereo generally yields the highest quality output, and is therefore the most desirable stereo mode to use when available.
-Since quad-buffered stereo requires more video memory, and special display synchronization circuitry, this mode is usually only available on professional-grade GPUs such as AMD FireGL, NVidia Quadro FX, and similar products.
+Since quad-buffered stereo requires more video memory, and special display synchronization circuitry, this mode is usually only available on professional-grade GPUs such as AMD FireGL, NVidia Quadro, and similar products.
 Typically this mode is used to drive LCD shutter glasses with a CRT display, 120Hz LCD panels, or various high-end stereo-capable projection systems.

 Quad-buffered stereo mode provides separate left and right eye frame buffers.
 It allows the a window display in stereo, while all other windows appear as normal.
-The display must be set in a stereo-capable mode before starting VMD.
-On SGI workstations, one must use either the setmon or xscreen utilities to configure the display mode.
-On Sun workstations this is done using the fbconfig utility.
-HP systems use the sam utility for display configuration.
-Microsoft Windows uses the Display Properties tab to control video board display mode settings.
+The display must be set in a stereo-capable mode before starting VMD, using the appropriate operating system-specific utilities to set the video mode prior to launching VMD.